-WORKING WITH AN ADVISER
+WORKING WITH AN ADVISOR

-Mechanical Engineering Academic Advisers work with students to ensure they are making satisfactory progress towards their academic and career goals.
-Students should seek assistance from their academic adviser as they would from a legal or financial adviser, keeping in mind that:
+Mechanical Engineering Academic Advisors work with students to ensure they are making satisfactory progress towards their academic and career goals.
+Students should seek assistance from their academic Advisor as they would from a legal or financial Advisor, keeping in mind that:

-- Advisers will only advise students with respect to completion of the requirements for a mechanical engineering degree; they cannot and will not make decisions for the student. - Advisers will provide students with an objective perspective and help students find ways to resolve many issues.
+- Advisors will only advise students with respect to completion of the requirements for a mechanical engineering degree; they cannot and will not make decisions for the student. - Advisors will provide students with an objective perspective and help students find ways to resolve many issues.

-Academic advisers in the Kiewit Undergraduate Student Services Center can help students find answers to questions they may have and direct students to other campus resources.
+Academic Advisors in the Kiewit Undergraduate Student Services Center can help students find answers to questions they may have and direct students to other campus resources.
 For questions related to financial aid or housing issues, students should contact financial aid counselors and the Office of Residence.
-Students should not wait for their adviser to contact them if the student has questions or is experiencing academic concerns - by then it may be too late!
+Students should not wait for their Advisor to contact them if the student has questions or is experiencing academic concerns - by then it may be too late!
 Students are invited to drop by the Kiewit Undergraduate Student Services Center anytime during office hours.
-Although appointments are generally required to meet with your adviser, you can drop in during open hours to check with the front desk for general questions.
+Although appointments are generally required to meet with your Advisor, you can drop in during open hours to check with the front desk for general questions.
 They will let you know if you need to make an appointment.
-Students are also free to contact their adviser through email.
+Students are also free to contact their Advisor through email.

-Every student has a formally assigned adviser (the adviser's name is located on AccessPlus under "Current Student Info" and also on the student's degree audit).
-Students should meet with their assigned adviser with questions or concerns so that we can best assist you.
-Your adviser will know your history and be more aware of the best way to assist you.
+Every student has a formally assigned Advisor (the Advisor's name is located in Navigate on the right hand side of the students main dashboard.
+Students should meet with their assigned Advisor with questions or concerns so that we can best assist you.
+Your Advisor will know your history and be more aware of the best way to assist you.

-Advisers in the Kiewit Undergraduate Student Services Center will be kept informed about their students' academic progress.
-They will receive copies of most correspondence to students from the University.
-Even though an academic adviser will be available to assist students, students are expected to be aware of University policies.
+Advisors in the Kiewit Undergraduate Student Services Center will be kept informed about their students' academic progress.
+Even though an academic Advisor will be available to assist students, students are expected to be aware of University policies.
 Students are also expected to know their degree requirements and to plan schedules in order to meet those requirements.
-Finally, an academic adviser can help students only to the extent that the adviser understands their concerns.
+Finally, an academic Advisor can help students only to the extent that the Advisor understands their concerns.